 Purchasing goats from a livestock auction is always an option, but not necessarily a good one.
 Unless you can inspect the goats prior to them being placed on the auction block, I would not even consider buying live animals from a livestock auction.

 It is equally important to know the rules that livestock sellers must adhere to when putting animals up for sale.
-Any reputable auction will include the participation guidelines to all potential buyers.
-Vaccination records and vet checks are often a part of livestock auction requirements.
+Any reputable auction will include participation guidelines for all potential buyers.
+Shot records and vet checks are often a part of livestock auction requirements.

 Purchasing a registered purebred goat is going to be more expensive than buying a potentially equally good goat that has no pedigree.